 The power of racism to facilitate the worst sorts of human behavior is well established.
 For example, during World World I, the French media and U.S. Congress overtly framed the war in terms of race, as an opportunity to fight the Germans.
-During World War II, William Halsey, who commanded the U.S. naval forces in the South Pacific, thought of his mission as "Kill Japs, kill Japs, kill more Japs," and vowed that, when the war was over, the Japanese language would be spoken only in hell.2 More recently, the U.S. Navy has hired psychiatrists to develop methodologies to better prepare assassins to kill.
-This includes techniques "to get the men to think of the potential enemies they will have to face as inferior forms of life...the stupidity of local customs is ridiculed, local personalities are presented as evil demigods."3 aftermath of war and the rise of white supremacist violence.
+During World War II, William Halsey, who commanded the U.S.

+naval forces in the South Pacific, thought of his mission as "Kill Japs, kill Japs, kill more Japs," and vowed that, when the war was over, the Japanese language would be spoken only in hell.
+More recently, the U.S. Navy has hired psychiatrists to develop methodologies to better prepare assassins to kill.
+This includes techniques "to get the men to think of the potential enemies they will have to face as inferior forms of life...the stupidity of local customs is ridiculed, local personalities are presented as evil demigods."

+Historian Kathleen Belew says there is a correlation in the U.S. between the aftermath of war and the rise of white supremacist violence.
 "If you look, for instance, at the surges in Ku Klux Klan membership, they align more consistently with the return of veterans from combat and the aftermath of war than they do with anti-immigration, populism, economic hardship, or any of the other factors that historians have typically used to explain them."